 We're uniquely focused on connecting these technologists with each other and knowledge to help them make better decisions and build stronger engineering organizations.
-One instantiation of this is our Annual CTO Summit — a private all day experience for our engineering leadership — where they join us in San Francisco for an intensive day of learning.
-We bring in the most talented names in technology to teach and share.
-Past speakers include folks like: Mike Schroepfer (VP Engineering at Facebook), Bob Lee (CTO at Square), Michael Lopp (Palantir), and dozens more.
+One example of this is our Annual CTO Summit — a private all-day experience for our engineering leadership — where they join us in San Francisco for an intensive day of learning.

-Historically we've kept all of this content locked away and only accessible to our companies — mainly to create a sense of confidentially and openness.
-However, we've begun to believe this knowledge should be shared with the world in an attempt to help others get better.
-So over the coming months, we're going to begin to share a hand-full of these talks right here in our Library - so without further delay, our very first CTO Summit talk "How Etsy Grew their Number of Female Engineers by 500% in One Year" from Kellan Elliott-McCrea, CTO at Etsy.
+Historically, we've kept all of this content locked away and only accessible to our companies — mainly to create a sense of community.
+Now, we've started to believe this knowledge should be shared with the world in an attempt to help others get better.
+So over the coming months, we're going to begin to share a handful of these talks right here on the Review.
+So without further delay, here's our very first CTO Summit talk from Kellan Elliott-McCrea, CTO at Etsy.

-Kellan Elliott-McCrea (@kellan), a former architect at Flickr and co-author of the OAuth spec, is now the CTO at Etsy, the world's most vibrant handmade marketplace.
-During his tenure, he’s played a critical role in the company’s restructuring of its engineering organization; now, Etsy hires for diversity, particularly gender diversity.
-After witnessing first-hand how challenging it can be to attract women engineers, Kellan shares lessons in building a process and culture to attract female engineers.
-All the good stuff below belongs to him.
+Elliott-McCrea, a former architect at Flickr and co-author of the OAuth spec, is now the CTO at Etsy, the world's most vibrant handmade marketplace.
+During his tenure, he’s played a critical role in the company’s restructuring of its engineering organization.
+Now Etsy hires for diversity, particularly gender diversity.
+After witnessing firsthand how challenging it can be to attract women engineers, Elliott-McCrea shares lessons in building a process and culture to attract female engineers.

-Etsy’s decision to pursue women engineers is indicative of a broader change: making diversity a core value.
-But even after a number of concerted efforts to bring more women talent onboard, the company achieved almost no progress; in fact, one year, they actually saw a thirty-five percent decline in gender diversity even when this was a priority.
+Etsy’s decision to pursue women engineers is indicative of a broader sea change: Making diversity a core value.
+But even after a number of concerted efforts to bring more female talent onboard, the company achieved almost no progress.
+In fact, in one year they actually saw a 35% decline in gender diversity even when it was a priority.

 Before we dive into how to recruit more female engineers at your own company, it’s important to understand why Etsy made hiring women a priority (and why it’s important for your organization, too).

 Beyond that, though, hiring for diversity will set up better recruiting opportunities.
-Consider Harvard’s graduating computer science class: forty-one percent of the students are women, and an inability to hire talented females will start to significantly impact your ability to recruit altogether.
+Consider Harvard’s graduating computer science class: 41% of the students are women, and an inability to hire talented females will start to significantly impact your ability to recruit altogether.

 - Simply saying that you value diversity internally isn’t enough — there’s just no reason for an outside observer to believe you if they come and see a scarcity of women in the organization.

 - Women tend to be conservative about switching jobs, especially if they’ve had a negative experience in the past with an employer.
-You need to show why your company is a great place to work and a great place in particular for a woman to work.
+You need to demonstrate why your company is a great place to work, and a great place in particular for a woman to work.

 - Lowering standards is counter-productive — the idea that “it’s hard to hire women engineers therefore we won’t hold them to such a high standard” is noxious.
-It reinforces the impression that women aren’t good at engineering which is obviously a downwards spiral.
+It reinforces the impression that women aren’t good at engineering, which is obviously a downward spiral.

-Mark Hedlund, Etsy’s VP of Engineering, launched "Etsy Hacker Grants" to provide needs-based scholarships to talented women engineers enrolling in Hacker School (a three-month hands-on course designed to teach people how to become better engineers).
-A number of studies, like one from CMU, have shown that people perform better in math and sciences if fifty percent of the participants are women, so gender distribution was a key metric in future Hacker School classes.
+Mark Hedlund, Etsy’s VP of Engineering, launched "Etsy Hacker Grants" to provide need-based scholarships to talented women engineers enrolling in Hacker School (a three-month hands-on course designed to teach people how to become better engineers).
+A number of studies, like one from CMU, have shown that people perform better in math and science if 50% of the participants are women, so gender distribution was a key metric in future Hacker School classes.

 Etsy ran this program in the Summer and Fall of 2012 and watched the number of applications skyrocket each time.
 And in the summer of 2012, women ended up making up over half of the Hacker School class!
 For Etsy, the process was objectively worth the investment.
 If you figure that there’s normally a $20,000 placement fee, Etsy was able to hire eight candidates.
 You do the math.

-At the time of the talk, Etsy’s had twenty women on its 110-person engineering team, which is a roughly eighteen percent (or a four and half times) increase from the previous year.
+At the time of the talk, Etsy had 20 women on its 110-person engineering team, which is a roughly 18% increase from the previous year.
 It’s not quite hockey stick growth, but it’s a huge step forward.

-The process also had one major implication on Etsy’s hiring standards: it didn’t lower them, but definitely changed them.
-The experiment proved that it’s almost impossible to hire senior women engineers to join the organization so Etsy’s hiring junior engineers, instead.
+The process also had one major implication on Etsy’s hiring standards: It didn’t lower them, but definitely changed them.
+The experiment proved that it’s almost impossible to hire senior women engineers to join the organization, so Etsy is hiring junior engineers, instead.
 A lot of times, these people might not have enough hands-on experience, and Etsy might be inclined to pass on hiring these engineers.
 But by putting them through Hacker School and effectively getting to know them, they’re not as risky.

-- Serious, but inviting - the standards were high, you had to work to get in, but people were made to feel welcome.
+- Be serious, but inviting: The standards were high, you had to work to get in, but people were made to feel welcome.

-- Balance- gender-balanced, skills-balanced, a wide range of skills and a wide range of team sizes.
+- Look for balance: gender-balance, skill-balance, a wide range of skills and a wide range of team sizes.

-- Optimize for let’s build together - “Let’s build things together.”
-Rather than, “Let me prove to you how smart I am.”
+- Optimize for building together: “Let’s build things together” rather than “Let me prove to you how smart I am.”

-- Normalize within your own organization - The data helped normalize the experiment within the organization
+- Normalize within your organization: The data helped normalize the experiment within the organization.

-Etsy’s seen the most success when there’s either zero or two women engineers on a team...because if there’s only one, she’s a woman engineer as opposed to just an engineer.
+Etsy’s seen the most success when there’s either zero or two women engineers on a team.
+If there’s only one, she’s a woman engineer as opposed to just an engineer.

 Etsy is busy working on it's next project focused on getting more women into engineering leadership roles.
 Stay tuned for details.